wsor4035/dev.luanti.org/content/about/history/mapgen-evolution.md

 Development of a single map generator
 -------------------------------------

-Initially, Luanti (then called “Minetest-c55”, later “Minetest”) had only one map generator which was continously improved and had its own version number, where each version replaced the previous one.
+Initially, Luanti (then called “Minetest-c55”, later “Minetest”) had only one map generator which was continuously improved and had its own version number, where each version replaced the previous one.
 The earliest map generators are based on 2D Perlin noise.

 ### Early development